ibm-cloud-docs/maximo-application-suite/deploy.md

     If the deployment fails, the process is exited.
 You can find the reason for failure in the schematics log.

+    After you uninstall the application, some persistent volumes remain.
+You can choose to either retain or manually remove the data.
+    {: tip}

 For information about accessing the {{site.data.keyword.prodname_imas_short}}, see [Getting started](https://www.ibm.com/docs/en/mas-cd/continuous-delivery?topic=getting-started){: external}.